News / Quarantine Protocols That Actually Work

 Managing Multiple Quarantine Timelines

 THE RACK tracks quarantine status as part of each animal's profile.
 Log the intake date, record health observations, note feeding attempts.
 The Activity Log keeps a complete history: when you checked for mites, what you found, when you offered food, whether it ate.
-Set the status to "Quarantine" and you'll always know which animals are cleared and which are still in isolation.
+Set the status to "Quarantine" and you will always know which animals are cleared and which are still in isolation.